rajewsky-lab/openst/docs/computational/preprocessing_sequencing.md

 whole extension of the flow cell - which consists of many *tiles* arranged in *lanes* and *swaths*, see above.
-This manner, we provide code in `openst` and `spacemake` that allows to compute the global coordinates in the case of having a sample whose placement has cover more than one tile during the open-ST library preparation.
+This manner, we provide code in `openst` and `spacemake` that allows to compute the global coordinates in the case of having a sample whose placement has cover more than one tile during the Open-ST library preparation.

 When specifying a `run_mode` without meshing and with a `puck_collection` (see [spacemake documentation](https://spacemake.readthedocs.io/en/latest/config.html),